Polybenzimidazole: Asbestos replacement

-Previously, only asbestos could perform well in high-temperature gloves for uses such as foundries, aluminum extrusion, and metal treatment.
+Previously, only asbestos could perform well in high-temperature gloves for uses such as foundries, aluminium extrusion, and metal treatment.
 However, trials have been performed which show that PBI adequately functions as an asbestos replacement.
 Moreover, a safety garment manufacturer reported that gloves containing PBI outlasted asbestos by two to nine times with an effective cost.
 Gloves containing PBI fibers are softer and more supple than those made of asbestos, offering the worker greater mobility and comfort, even if the fabric becomes charred.
 Further, PBI fiber avoids the chronic toxicity problems associated with asbestos because it is processed on standard textile and glove fabricating equipment.
-PBI also can also be a good substitute for asbestos in several areas of glass manufacturing.
+PBI can also be a good substitute for asbestos in several areas of glass manufacturing.

 Flue gas filtration

 PBI's chemical, thermal and physical properties demonstrate that it can be a promising material as a flue gas filter fabric for coal-fired boilers.
 Few fabrics can survive in the acidic and high-temperature environment encountered in coal-fired boiler flue gas.
 The filter bags also must be able to bear the abrasion from the periodic cleaning to remove accumulated dust.
 PBI fabric has a good abrasion resistance property.
 The acid and abrasion resistance and thermal stability properties make PBI a competitor for this application.